leodan11/xverticalstepper/README.md

             }

             override fun onWaitingForOpen(step: Int) {
-                // if step is need validation
+                // if a step is need validation when(stepper.activeStep) {
-                when(stepper.activeStep) {
                     0 -> {
                         if (emailInput.text.toString().isValidEmail()) {